balder-dev/balder/doc/source/basics/connections.rst

         pass

 .. note::
-    Note that we do not use inheritance to specify children connections.
-If you want to add a connection and insert it into the global connection tree, use the decorator ``@balder.insert_into_tree(..)``.
+    Note that we do not use inheritance to define child connections.
+Instead, if you want to add a new connection and insert it into the global connection tree, use the decorator ``@balder.insert_into_tree(..)``.

 .. note::
-    Note that you have to add the connection into a ``connections.py`` file or make it importable from a ``connections`` module (directory ``connections`` with ``__init__.py`` file).
-It is only require that the module has the name ``connections``, but it doesn't matter where it is located inside your environment.
+    Note that you need to add your custom connection class to a file named ``connections.py``, or make it importable from a module named connections (for example, a directory called connections that contains an ``__init__.py`` file).
+    The location of the ``connections.py`` file within your project doesn't matter.

-You are now able to use this connection.
-It is integrated in the project global connection tree.
+You can now use this connection, as it is integrated into the project's global connection tree.

 Global connection tree
 ======================